-They are played in Men, Women, and Youth Divisions.
-Hand games is played by all.
-This helps the youth learn from their elders, and brings everyone together.
-Pugeesee (handgames) is easily the highlight of the weekend.
+All events are played in Men, Women, and Youth Categories.
+Typically, hand games are played by all men, women and youth.
+This is an extremely beneficial time for our community’s youth as they can learn from our elders while bringing everyone together.
+Pugeesee (handgames) is easily one of the many highlights of the weekend.

 We used to pull each other off horses.
 It was so fun!
-West Mo[berly First Nation] did the same the next year.
-I’m happy it still continues.
+West Moberly First Nation did the same the next year.
+I’m happy it continues today.